The Michael D. Eisner Center for Performing Arts

 The Eisner Center houses state-of-the-art stages and rehearsal spaces, numerous classrooms and offices, as well as many open spaces especially configured to encourage interdisciplinary activity.
 The Eisner Center now encompasses Burke Hall to create a continuous performing arts experience.
 Taken together, Denison offers its performing arts students, faculty and programs more than 108,000 square feet of transformational space.

-The Sharon Martin Hall is the crown jewel of the Eisner Center.
-The 400-seat proscenium theater has been built with the ability to accommodate a huge variety of performances.
+The Sharon Martin Hall is a flexible, state-of-the-art 400-seat proscenium theatre built with the ability to accommodate a wide variety of performances.
 Multiple stage and seating configurations allow for an array of stagings and audience sizes.
 Acoustics can be adjusted to deaden the space for amplified sound — or liven it for acoustic and orchestral performances.

 - A fully-equipped scene shop for both wood and metal fabrication

 - An extensive costume shop with a separate cutting and pattern layout area